 BRUSH - must be cut to four (4) feet or less in length, tied and bundled.
 The bundles must not weigh more than forty (40) pounds.
 Branches must be less than 3 inches thick.
 A separate truck will pick up your brush on your regular garbage collection day every week between mid-March and mid-January, as underlined in the above paragraph.
 LOGS greater than 3 inches in diameter, STUMPS and ROOTS are not collected at the curb.
 These wood items can be brought to the Landfill/Transfer Station by residents.

 LEAVES, GRASS, CLIPPINGS, AND SHRUBBERY TRIMMINGS - will be collected on your regular garbage collection day every week between mid-March and mid-January, as underlined in the above paragraph.
 THESE ITEMS MUST BE IN PAPER BAGS, WEIGHING LESS THAN 50 LBS.
 A separate truck will pick up all of these paper bagged items.
-Paper bags are available for purchase at the Landfill Office, Senior Citizens Center, Community Y and the Town Hall during regular business hours.
+Paper bags are available for purchase at the Landfill Office during regular business hours.

 Yard waste in plastic bags, garbage containers or cardboard boxes will NOT be collected.